bio-platform/bio-class-deb10/README.md

 * For security reasons failed login attempt limits are realized, so after exceeding this limit your IP address may be blocked for some time.
 See more below in section [Fail2ban](#fail2ban).
 To prevent ban you can insert your public IPv4 addresses (Office/Home/VPN etc) into [Metadata](#unban-your-public-ip).

 * Support
-  * Send email to [cloud@metacentrum.cz](mailto:cloud@metacentrum.cz?subject=Bioconductor), do not forget to mention Bioconductor in Subject field
+  * Send email to [meta@cesnet.cz](mailto:meta@cesnet.cz?subject=Bioconductor), do not forget to mention Bioconductor in Subject field
-  * Use Request tracker to [create new ticket](https://rt.cesnet.cz/rt/Ticket/Create.html?Queue=27&Subject=Bioconductor&Content=Issue%20with%20Bioconductor)
+  * Use Request tracker to [create new ticket](https://rt.cesnet.cz/rt/Ticket/Create.html?Queue=7&Subject=Bioconductor&Content=Issue%20with%20Bioconductor)
     * After login follow the link "klikněte zde pro provedení Vaší žádosti/click here to resume your request"
     * Write down your issue and confirm using button "Vytvořit/Create"
   * #### In your support request please include detailed procedure of your issue with: